-The Heart of the Ocean (Rose’s fictional blue diamond) might be pretty, but it isn’t that important to the overarching narrative—which is actually about class-defying love and historical tragedy.
+The Heart of the Ocean (Rose's fictional blue diamond) might be pretty, but it isn't that important to the overarching narrative either.
+So what is?
+Well, Titanic is essentially a class-defying love and historical tragedy.

 James Cameron's historical epic stars Leonardo DiCaprio and Kate Winslet as the young, swooning couple, torn apart by the Titanic's hitting of an iceberg.
 Years later, a 100-year-old Rose recounts her love affair to a bunch of researchers who are digging for the lost necklace in the ship's wreckage.